-I had an ‘aha’ recently after talking with artists in our Artist’s Journey group.
+I had an ‘aha’ recently after talking with artists in our Artist’s Journey and Studio Journey groups.
 We’d been discussing painting for yourself, finding what you love, searching and finding your way, exploring and experimenting.

 [Note: I have a video for you at the bottom of this post].

 I saw that each artist was stretching and risking and wanting to take their work to the next level.

 If I had to give them a piece of advice about the one thing in abstract art, the most important thing to access in order to accelerate your growth as an artist- what would it be?